 The sample exposes the parts that spec sheets flatten out.
 Knit density affects warmth and shape.
 Fiber choice affects softness, pilling, and recovery.
 Stitch tension affects whether the hat feels dense or loose.
 Patch construction affects both appearance and comfort.
 A woven patch keeps small text readable, embroidery adds texture, and leather or PVC changes the feel entirely.

 Buyers should judge the sample against the actual use case.
 A retail beanie needs to hold its shape on a shelf.
 A workwear beanie needs to stay comfortable through repeated use.
 Event merchandise needs to survive being stuffed into bags and pockets.
-The same product can succeed in one setting and fail in another.
+The same product can succeed in one setting and fail in another, so the sample should match the channel, not just the artwork.

 Think of the sample as a stress test.
 Does the logo still read clearly when the cuff is folded twice?
 Does the yarn rebound after being stretched?
 Does the patch stay flat, or does the edge start to curl after handling?
 Those details separate a prototype that looks fine from one that is ready for bulk.